gpetricca/Meteor-Echoes-Count/README.md

 # Meteor Echoes Count
-### A script to read Meteor Echoes hourly totals from a .xlsx file and produce a comprehensive infographic.
+### Read Meteor Echoes hourly totals from a .xlsx file and produce a comprehensive infographic.

 *Coded by Giuseppe Petricca (@gmrpetricca)*

 [![GitHub](https://img.shields.io/github/license/raspishake/rsudp)](https://github.com/raspishake/rsudp/blob/master/LICENSE)

-A straightforward script to read already compiled Meteor Echoes hourly data from a `.xlsx` file and then automatically produce a comprehensive infographic based on the user selected month.
+A straightforward script to read already compiled Meteor Echoes hourly data from a `.xlsx` file and then automatically create and save a comprehensive infographic based on the user selected month.

 ![Example output](October_2020_Meteor_Count.png)